Is Particle board a good material for furniture?

 Particle boards are very light in weight.
 Furniture made from these boards is relatively easy to transport and move around.

-Although this can be an advantage for some people, it is also an indicator that the board is not as strong as other types of wood.
+Although this can be an advantage for some people, it is also an indicator that the board is not as strong as other wood products.

-Apart from being low on strength, particle board furniture is also prone to getting damaged because of moisture and humidity.
+Apart from being low on strength, particle board furniture is also prone to damage as a result of moisture and humidity.

 Particle board furniture can generally be expected to last 2 – 3 years, possibly as much as 5 years if it is not heavily used.